Gaberoids/genealogynow/README.md

 **Deployment steps:**
 1. Go to the link https://github.com/Gaberoids/geneologygenious .
 2. Click the tab "Settings".
-3. Under the section "HUB Pages" click the dropdown button under "Source" and select "Master Branch".
+3. Under the section "HUB Pages" click the drop down button under "Source" and select "Master Branch".
 4. Go to under the "HUB Pages" section again, and click on the link.
 This link is the address to the deployed site.

 **Cloning Repository steps:**
 1. Go to the link https://github.com/Gaberoids/geneologygenious .
-2. Click the the green button "Code".
+2. Click the green button "Code".
 3. Select the option "Download Zip".
-(for more information on how to clone the repository, visit https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository)
+(For more information on how to clone the repository, visit https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository)

 ## Credits